metov/openeditor/readme.md

 * `$VISUAL`
 * `$EDITOR`

-If none of these provide a useful editor, an exception will be thrown.
+If neither of these provide a useful editor, an exception will be thrown.

+## Limitations
+`openeditor` expects an editor string similar to `EDITOR=cmd` such that:

+1. `cmd file.txt` (filename as the final argument) is a correct way of editing `file.txt`.
+2. `cmd` is not too complex.
+Simple things like space-separated flags (eg. `EDITOR="vim -n"`) are fine but advanced shell magic may break.

+If your `cmd` **does** need to be more complex, one possible workaround is to write a wrapper script that presents a compatible command-line interface to `openeditor` and invokes the full command as appopriate.